Glenn Tilbrook: Personal life

+In November 2025 Tilbrook became a patron of the charity Music Venue Trust saying "The grassroots is where it all starts for so many musicians and where local communities can access affordable and exciting live music.
+We need to protect these venues and nurture the artists so that our great culture can thrive for generations to come.”

 He was married to Pam Baker in the early and mid-1980s; the couple struggled with heroin abuse.
 Pam and Tilbrook divorced.
 He then married Jane.
 They had two sons.
 He is now married to Suzanne Hunt, who is also his manager, with whom he had another two sons.
 All four of his sons are musicians.

+One of Tilbrook's first relationships was with Maxine "Max" Barker, who was largely responsible for urging Tilbrook to answer the Difford's music advert.
+Barker died of leukemia in 1992, and the following year the band released "Some Fantastic Place", written in dedication to her.

+Style

+On his guitar style, Tilbrook commented: